DHTMLX/gantt-docs/data/api/gantt_onrowdragend_event.md

 @params:
-- id			string, number		the id of the task that the user has dragged in the grid
+- id			string,number		the id of the task that the user has dragged in the grid
-- target		string, number		the id of the task which place the dragged row has occupied
+- target		string,number		the id of the task which place the dragged row has occupied

 @example:
 gantt.attachEvent("onRowDragEnd", function(id, target) {